DéjàDéjài

 Sarah Chen, VP of Engineering

-Seeing the Invisible
+Making the Invisible Obvious

-In January 2024, Rivet implemented Wallow.
+In January 2024, Rivet added Wallow.
+Not everyone was convinced.

-Another tool?
-We already have JIRA, Slack, GitHub, Figma, Notion...
+“Another tool?
+We already have Jira, Slack, GitHub, Figma, Notion…”

 Mark, Backend Engineer

-• Confusing requirements from product
+• Vague requirements from product

 Wallow dashboard showing obstacle tracking across tools

-• The Thursday Deploy Problem:
+• The Thursday Deploy Problem

-• The Forgotten Frontend:
+• The Forgotten Frontend

-• The Circular Wait:
+• The Circular Wait

-These weren't one-time issues.
-They were systemic patterns.
-And once we could see them, we could fix them permanently.
+"These weren't one-off issues.
+They were recurring, invisible patterns.
+And once we saw them, we stopped repeating them."

 Sarah Chen, VP of Engineering